 Early identification and management of immune-mediated adverse reactions are essential to ensure safe use of PD-1/PD-L1 blocking antibodies.
 Monitor patients closely for symptoms and signs that may be clinical manifestations of underlying immune-mediated adverse reactions.
 Evaluate liver enzymes, creatinine, and thyroid function at baseline and periodically during treatment.
+For patients with TNBC treated with KEYTRUDA in the neoadjuvant setting, monitor blood cortisol at baseline, prior to surgery, and as clinically indicated.
 In cases of suspected immune-mediated adverse reactions, initiate appropriate workup to exclude alternative etiologies, including infection.
 Institute medical management promptly, including specialty consultation as appropriate.

 Withhold or permanently discontinue KEYTRUDA depending on severity [see Dosage and Administration (2.3)].
 In general, if KEYTRUDA requires interruption or discontinuation, administer systemic corticosteroid therapy (1 to 2 mg/kg/day prednisone or equivalent) until improvement to Grade 1 or less.
 Upon improvement to Grade 1 or less, initiate corticosteroid taper and continue to taper over at least 1 month.
-Consider administration of other systemic immunosuppressants in patients whose immune-mediated adverse reactions are not controlled with corticosteroid therapy.
+Consider administration of other systemic immunosuppressants in patients whose immunemediated adverse reactions are not controlled with corticosteroid therapy.